Luisgarchi/ChessBread/aaDocumentation/UC01-Register.md

 - **Flow of Events:**
     1. User enters registration details
     2. Client side form validation
-    3. On success user is logged in and redirected
+    3. On success user is registered and logged in and redirected

 - **Pre-conditions:**
     1. User not already logged in